Colin Falck

 His 1989 treatise Myth, Truth and Literature: Towards a True Postmodernism, attempted to re-think the entire foundation of Romantic art criticism since Kant.
 The first chapter is a sustained polemic against what Falck argued was the nihilism and ontological emptiness of post-modernism and post-structuralist literary theory.
 The next chapter offers, in opposition to Saussure, a theory of the origin of language based on onomatopoeia.
 One critic said:He offers a Neo-Romantic, expressivist view influenced by Shelley.
 His view is not self-expressivist, however, since it denies the epistemological notion of a detached subject and situates the human being in the world in the manner of modern phenomenology...Art, for Falck, gives ontological truth.
 The book makes constant reference to Kant, Coleridge, Schiller, Shelley, Blake, Keats and Goethe.
-Author Camille Paglia hailed the book as "reveal[ing] the future of literary criticism."
+Author Camille Paglia hailed the book as "reveal[ing] the future of literary criticism".

-Falck criticized W. H. Auden's didactic theory of poetry: "Responsible poetry therefore becomes a kind of war-time fruit-cake, with the raisins of escape thinly distributed in a daily bread of parable."
+Falck criticized W. H. Auden's didactic theory of poetry: "Responsible poetry therefore becomes a kind of war-time fruit-cake, with the raisins of escape thinly distributed in a daily bread of parable".

+Falck died on 27 December 2020, at the age of 86.